Amro-Issa/Chess-Replica-Attempt/README.md

 # Chess
 My attempt at creating chess in the Unity game engine using C#

-Inspired by Sebastian Lague's Chess AI project.
+Inspired by Sebastian Lague's Chess AI project:

 His video: https://youtu.be/U4ogK0MIzqk